-- Your informal or unofficial transcript in PDF format (official transcripts may be requested from those admitted to the program), uploaded within the online application;
+- Your informal or unofficial transcript in PDF format.
+Official transcripts may be requested from those admitted to the program;

-- A list of math and science classes you have taken within the past three years and your grade in each;
+- A list of the science, technology, engineering, and computer science courses you have taken within the past three years, noting which had laboratory components;

 - A ranked list of your top three research interests, or labs, after reviewing our faculty research summaries;

-- A written description of your research interests and rankings of your research area choices in 1,800 characters or less; and
+- A written description of your research interests and rankings of your research area choices; and

-- Three short answer responses (each one in 3,000 characters or less including spaces) to the following questions: 1) What are your career interests or goals, and how do you think The Jackson Laboratory's Summer Student Program fits into your future plans?; 2) Discuss the personal qualities or attributes you bring to a team or project environment.
+- Discuss the personal qualities you bring to a team or project environment.
 Provide a specific example of a contribution you made to a collaborative project.
-If applicable, please describe a collaboration with someone whose customs, habits and/or traditions are different than your own; 3) Provide an example of a challenge you have had to face.
-What strategies did you use to address this challenge?
-Did you overcome the challenge and, if not, why?
+If applicable, please describe a collaboration with someone whose customs, habits, and/or traditions are different from your own.

-- Students can edit their application up to the deadline but must 'submit' by February 2, 2019 at 11:59 pm EST (Eastern Standard Time).
-However, recommendation letters will be accepted if submitted within a one-week faculty grace period after the February 2 deadline.
-The faculty grace period for letters expires on February 9, 2019, 11:59 pm EST. Application materials received after these posted deadlines will be considered late and may not be reviewed.
+- Students can edit their application up to the deadline but must 'submit' by January 30 at 11:59 pm EST (Eastern Standard Time).
+Applications that are not submitted, even if complete, will not be reviewed.
+Recommendation letters will be accepted if submitted within the one-week faculty grace period after the January 30 deadline.
+The faculty grace period for letters expires on February 6, 11:59 pm EST. Application materials received after these posted deadlines will be considered late and may not be reviewed.

-- Acceptance notification will be made via email, no later than March 31.
+- Acceptance notification will be sent via email no later than March 31.

 The JAX Summer Student Program (SSP) will accept applications for the 2023 program starting in November 2022.